MatasBudriunas/chat-client/README.md

 Once connected, you can send messages to the chat server by typing your message and pressing Enter.
 Your message will be broadcasted to all connected clients.

 ### Disconnecting
-To gracefully disconnect from the chat server.
+Gracefully disconnect from the chat server.

 ### Contributing
 If you'd like to contribute to this project, feel free to fork the repository, make your changes, and submit a pull request.